CefasRepRes/OCCP_GIS_Training_R_Link_ArcGIS/README.md

-# OCCP_GIS_Training_R_Link_ArcGIS
+# OCPP_SriLankaTraining_RArcBridge
-A public repository storing the code and outputs from the code linking R to ArcGIS.

-This repository contains the code and output from a Quarto markdown showing the ability to use the R package 'arcgis' to link ArcGIS to R.

-This was presented at the OCPP GIS and Remote Sensing workshop in Sri Lanka in May 2024.
+Repository for R code used in the OCPP Sri Lanka training showing interfacing between R and ArcGIS